International Conference on Machine Learning

 The International Conference on Machine Learning (ICML) is an international academic conference in machine learning held annually since 1980.
-Along with NeurIPS and ICLR, it is one of the three primary conferences of high impact in machine learning and artificial intelligence research.
-It is supported by the International Machine Learning Society (IMLS).
+It is the oldest and, along with NeurIPS and ICLR, one of the three primary conferences of highest impact and reputation in machine learning and artificial intelligence research.
+It is organized by the International Machine Learning Society (IMLS).
 Precise dates vary year to year, but paper submissions are generally due at the end of January, and the conference is generally held the following July.

 History

 ICML began as the International Workshop on Machine Learning, first held at Carnegie Mellon University in Pittsburgh in July 1980 and organized by Jaime Carbonell, Ryszard S. Michalski, and Tom M. Mitchell.
 In 1993 it transitioned to a full conference series under the current name, building on nearly a decade of workshops.
 Since the 2010s its proceedings have been published open-access in the Proceedings of Machine Learning Research (PMLR), which grew out of JMLR’s Workshop & Conference Proceedings and was renamed PMLR in 2015.

 ICML has published many important research papers that form the foundation of modern Artificial Intelligence.
-Some notable works include Lawrence Berkeley National Laboratory's K-means clustering via PCA (ICML 2004); Google's Batch Normalization; Google Brain's EfficientNet (ICML 2019); OpenAI's CLIP (ICML 2021) and the University of Berkeley's Soft Actor-Critic (ICML 2018).
+Some notable works include Lawrence Berkeley National Laboratory's K-means clustering via PCA (ICML 2004); Google's Batch Normalization; Google Brain's EfficientNet (ICML 2019); OpenAI's CLIP (ICML 2021) and the UC Berkeley's Soft Actor-Critic (ICML 2018).

+The number of submitted (and accepted) papers has sharply increased within 10 years; from 1037 (270) in 2015 to 12107 (3260) in 2025.
+Meanwhile, the acceptance rate continues to average between 21 % (2020) and 30 % (2024).
+2026 marked a new record with 24,371 submitted papers, more than doubling the previous year.
+Accepted submissions are presented on-site as posters; furthermore, particularly outstanding contributions are presented orally or are designated by a committee as "spotlight papers."
+In 2026, 2.2% of submitted contributions were designated as "spotlight" and 0.7% additionally as "oral".
+In addition, the best contribution is honored annually by a jury with an "Outstanding Paper Award" (formally "Best Paper Award").